emmamariagaby/pet-store/README.md

 PET STORE

-Pet Store is a webb-store, where you can online shop petfood.
+Pet Store is a web store, where you can online shop petfood.
 This project is built with Create-React-App, TypeScript and Grommet Design System.

-Vi har valt att göra en avgränsning, då vi har tagit oss an att få ihop de allra nödvändigaste funktionerna för en webbshop.
-Detta pga tidsbrist och erfarenhet i projektgruppen.
-Avgränsningar:
-1. Order samlar ej varukorg och visar upp för kund

 ***********************************************************************************